 - Ostomy: Home Management and Other Resources (American College of Surgeons) - PDF

-- Stomas (or Ostomies) (American Cancer Society) Available in Spanish
+- Stomas (or Ostomies) (American Cancer Society) Also in Spanish

 - Caring for Your Percutaneous Nephrostomy Tube (National Institutes of Health, Clinical Center) - PDF